bbmoz/dom-inject/README.md

 }
 ```

 To inject more elements than just `heading`, simply comma delimit i.e. `@dom('heading', 'footer')`.
-Or if you want access to all elements, simply use `@dom` without any arguments.
+Or if you want access to all elements, use `@dom` without any arguments.